 To the right can be seen the cottages in Oldham Street.
-Some parts of the mill ‘square’ remain incorporated into the modern mill but the rest has gone in the redevelopment of the mill over the hundred and ten plus years since the picture was drawn.
+Some parts of the mill ‘square’ remain incorporated into the modern mill but the rest has gone in the redevelopment of the mill over the hundred and twenty-five years since the picture was drawn.
 However, the hexagonal stone built chimney remains, if rather shorter than it was.

 The hills are stylised, they don’t look like that at all!
 Notice the mill pond between the mill and the hills.
 The houses up the hill above the left of the pond probably represent those up Lord Street.
 While the background may be fanciful, experience tells us that the image of the mill buildings themselves are likely to be fairly accurate.

 The Google map shows the modern mill.
 The picture above is taken looking south while the map has north at the top.

 Zoom in and notice the shadow of the chimney near the bottom of the mill site.
 The church tower is towards the top right.